POST OFFICE VEHICLE CLUB

 the photographs already available in our “Trucks in Britain” books.
 We can sometimes help with transfers to

-authority for the reissue of old registrations for GPO and Post Office
+DVLA as the authority for the reissue of old registrations for GPO and Post

-registration reissued, please ask for the special V765 scheme leaflet
+its original registration reissued, please ask for the special V765 scheme

-detailing the steps you need to take to make an application.
-Please send us details of your preserved
+leaflet detailing the steps you need to take to make an application.
+Please send us details of your

 Vehicle Guide” that lists details of all former GPO, Post Office and BT